wandb/weave/docs/docs/guides/evaluation/scorers.md

 ### Mapping Column Names
 Sometimes, the scorer's parameter names don't match the column names in your dataset.
 You can fix this using a `column_map`.

 If you're using a class-based scorer, pass a dictionary to the `column_map` attribute when you create the scorer.
-This dictionary maps your scorer's parameter names to the dataset's column names, in the order: `{scorer keyword argument : dataset column name}`.
+This dictionary maps your scorer's parameter names to the dataset's column names, in the order: `{scorer keyword argument : dataset column name}`. `column_map` is an attribute of the `Scorer` class.

 Example: